 6. To provide School with an electronic report at the conclusion of Provider visit (when all consented children have completed treatment) to include:

 a.
-Number of Students returning signed permission slips
+Number of Students returning signed permission slips;

 b.
-Number of Students screened for dental health problems
+Number of Students screened for dental health problems;

 c.
-Number of Students receiving any Dental Services
+Number of Students receiving any Dental Services;

 d.
-A list of Dental Services that were provided and how many times each service was provided
+A list of Dental Services that were provided and how many times each service was provided;

 e.
-Number of students that received each service
+Number of students that received each service; and

 f.
-Insurance status of each Student screened and/or receiving services
+Insurance status of each Student screened and/or receiving services.

 7. To comply with all applicable laws relating to nondiscrimination.

 III.
-Term of MOU
+TERM OF MOU

 A. This MOU may be terminated by School or Provider at any time by giving at least seven (7) days advanced written notice.

-B. This MOU shall be effective from 9/1/16 to a date agreed upon by all parties.
+B. This MOU shall be effective from February 1, 2017 to September 1, 2017.

-C. This MOU may be modified at any time by written consent of both parties.
+C. This MOU may be modified at any time by written consent of all parties.

 D. This MOU constitutes the entire agreement between the parties.
 There is no express or implied agreement except as stated in this MOU.